The official name is the Corporate Sustainability Due Diligence Directive.

 This Directive can apply both inside and outside the EU, so Japanese companies need to know whether it applies to them, their subsidiaries and business partners.

-The requirements are: within the EU, "companies or ultimate parent companies with worldwide net sales of more than 4 million euros and more than 1,000 employees"; outside the EU, "companies with net sales in the EU of more than 4 million euros" or the ultimate parent company if the criteria are met across the entire group.
+The requirements are that within the EU, a company or ultimate parent company has a worldwide net turnover of more than 450 million euros and more than 1,000 employees, and outside the EU, a company has a net turnover within the EU of more than 450 million euros, or an ultimate parent company if the criteria are met across the entire group.

 Application start date for non-EU companies:

-Companies are subject to the following 2 obligations:
+Companies are subject to the following two obligations:

 (2) Obligation to respond to climate change